 The admission committee emphasizes various qualities in their assessment, including that the applicant:

-- has a high professional level and potential for artistic and professional development within the performing arts.
+- has a high professional level and potential for artistic development and collaboration within the performing arts.

 - can demonstrate a high level of reflection in relation to the documentation regarding their own artistic practice.